-As illustrated on the following page, the City of Norman has followed the approved Staffing Plan in adding personnel to the budgeted workforce as anticipated by both the PSST I and PSST II Ordinance.
+As illustrated on the following page, the City of Norman has followed the approved Staffing Plan in adding personnel to the budgeted workforce as anticipated by PSST I and is working on fulfilling the additional workforce anticipated by the PSST II Ordinance.
 During FYE 17, it was originally planned to add seven additional School Resource Officers, two Emergency Vehicle Mechanics and two Emergency Communications Officers.
-Due to financial cuts and an economic downturn, all of the planned positions, except for the two Communication Officers, were delayed and will be added when funds are available from both the Norman Public School System and the City.
-In FYE 18, it is proposed to add three of the seven School Resource Officers.
+Due to financial cuts and an economic downturn, all of the planned positions, except for the two Communication Officers, were delayed.
+In FYE 18, three of the remaining seven School Resource Officers were added.
+The remaining positions will be added when funds are available from both the Norman Public School System and the City.
+In FYE 19, it is proposed to not add any additional PSST II positions.